Diet & Exercise Plan

 Color is important.
 Antioxidants called polyphenols are responsible for the brightly colored pigments (vibrant reds, greens, blues and purples) of many fruits and vegetables.
 By keeping your food choices colorful, not only do you get a gorgeous looking meal, but you’ll also benefit from the positive health impact those colorful foods provide.

-The morning meal should be comprised mostly of protein.
+Enjoy Your Food - The morning meal should be comprised mostly of protein.
 People mistakenly presume that a carbohydrate breakfast is the best choice.
 This is partially correct in that carbohydrates such as whole grain cereals are high in fiber which promotes digestive health.
 However, after fasting for 12 hours overnight, eating carbohydrates only for breakfast results in a glucose surge or sugar spike, followed shortly after by a sugar slump, characterized by low energy and the return of hunger.
 Energy produced from proteins and fats are delivered in a more sustaining form to avoid drastic spikes and falls in blood sugar.
 Look to include proteins for breakfast such as yoghurt, turkey sausage and bacon, lean steak, eggs or a protein shake.

 WHEN SHOULD I EAT?